 In Bangladesh, the interest is also growing among diversified groups of people, all vying to be a part of the numerous conversations and relationships.
-Thanks to a few creative minds putting their heart and soul in bringing out quality networking events across the nation, this interest is being satiated.
+Thanks to a few creative minds putting their heart and soul into bringing out quality networking events across the nation, this interest is being satiated.
 Their efforts to connect the youth with the experienced through dialogue and engagement are helping the community to grow together.

-However there is still some misperception about attending or engaging in these sorts of networking sessions.
+However, there is still some misperception about attending or engaging in these sorts of networking sessions.
 Taking selfies or exchanging sudden greetings with influential individuals might not always leave meaningful impacts on your networking trail.
 Our country is definitely steaming forward at an immense speed and also being competitive, at the same time.
-Thus, what matters most is how your core expertise and business trails are being benefited through the networking efforts.
+Thus, what matters most is how your core expertise and business trails are being benefited through networking efforts.
 Often our youth lose important time while dwelling in the irrelevant fields, which I understand, they address as exploring, but I blame not targeting the right triggers needed.
 This happens because we elders often forget our do(s).
 Also consulting the youth might not always be framed as an easy task.
 Before planning how to explore options, the youth might find it handy to count where not to place their core focus.

 Hence, here are a few tips for the youth who want to be a part of effective networking sessions: